carrot/plugin-directory/readme.md

-# Reshape Plugin Directory
+# Plugin Directory

-A simple plugin directory for reshape :electric_plug:
+A template for a generic plugin directory using npm tags.

-## How Do I Add a Plugin?

-Just publish your plugin and include `reshape-plugin` as a keyword on npm.
-The directory will re-sync daily to display new plugins!

 ## Local Setup